-To configure the connector:
+To configure the integration:

 - 1. Navigate to your integrations management page in ThreatQ. - 2.
-Select Labs for the Category dropdown. - 3.
-Click on the integration to open its details page. - 4.
+Select the Labs option from the Category dropdown (optional). - 3.
+Click on the integration entry to open its details page. - 4.
 Enter the following parameters under the Configuration tab:

 PARAMETER DESCRIPTION LogRhythm Host The Hostname of IP Address of the LogRhythm Platform Manager LogRhythm API Port This is port 8501 by default and should not have to change.
-This is the port of the REST API not the SOAP API Check this box if LogRhythm is version 7.5.1 or higher Due to a change in the LogRhythm API, this box needs to be checked if your version is 7.5.1 or above Name of the LogRhythm user owning the Threat Lists in LogRhythm NOT the username, but the name of the user as it appears in LogRhythm Name of the LogRhythm user who will own the threat list.
-This is usually the LogRhythm Administrator.
+This is the port of the REST API not the SOAP API Check this box if LogRhythm is version 7.5.1 or higher Due to a change in the LogRhythm API, this box needs to be checked if your version is 7.5.1 or above Name of the LogRhythm user owning the Threat Lists in Name of the LogRhythm user who will own the threat list.
+LogRhythm NOT the username, but the name of the user as it appears in LogRhythm Use the name for the dedicated ThreatQ integration user as described in the Prerequisites section.
 The name can be found by navigating to LogRhythm Console -> Deployment Manager -> People.
 Enter the name as see in the first column, NOT the username.

-JW Token This is the token that was generated during the creation of the LogRhythm API User (See this article if you need help creating this token) A ThreatQ data collection with IOCs to add to LogRhythm This is the mapping of data collections to LogRhythm lists, explained in detail in the ThreatQ Data Collection section of this document
+PARAMETER DESCRIPTION JW Token This is the token that was generated during the creation of the LogRhythm API User as described in the Prerequisites section.
+A ThreatQ data collection with IOCs to add to LogRhythm This is the mapping of data collections to LogRhythm lists, explained in detail in the ThreatQ Data Collection section of this document Select the sync method between ThreatQ and LogRhythm Add indicators from ThreatQ data collections to LogRhythm lists Fully sync (add and delete) ThreatQ data collections with LogRhythm lists Maximum number of LogRhythm indicators to compare against during the sync The maximum number of indicators is used for managing compute resources on LogRhythm.

-PARAMETER

-DESCRIPTION

-Select the sync method between ThreatQ and LogRhythm

-- Add indicators from ThreatQ data collections to LogRhythm lists - Fully sync (add and delete) ThreatQ data collections with LogRhythm lists

-Maximum number of LogRhythm indicators to compare against during the sync The maximum number of indicators is used for managing compute resources on LogRhythm.
 Changing this value will change the maximum memory and CPU utilization of the LogRhythm host.
-Default is 1000000
+The. default value is 1000000.

-- 5. Click on Save Changes. - 6.
-Click on the toggle switch, located above the Additional Information section, to enable the integration.
+- 5. Review any additional settings, make any changes if needed, and click on Save. - 6.
+Click on the toggle switch, located above the Additional Information section, to enable it.